johannschopplich/apiful/docs/extensions/openapi.md

 :::

 > [!NOTE]
 > `openapi-typescript` is only needed during development for type generation.
-It will not be included in your production bundle.
+It won't be included in your production bundle.

 ## TypeScript Definitions Generation